gilacost/gilacost/ventures/STRAVA_SUMMARY.md

   end
 ```

-Once you visit and "localhost:4000/activities" and you follow the OAUTH
+Once you visit `localhost:4000/activities` and you follow the OAuth
-authorization flow you need to save the `refresh_token` somewhere.
+authorization flow, you need to save the `refresh_token` somewhere.

 #### Refreshing oauth token